 - Activate the yeast.
 Combine the yeast with the sweetener and warm water.
 Let it hang out to activate for about 10 minutes.

 - Make the psyllium gel.
 Mix together the psyllium, olive oil, and water.
-Whisk and let it set for a few minutes until thickened and gel-like.
+Whisk and let it set for a few minutes, until it has thickened and become gel-like.

 - Mix together your dry ingredients.
 In a large mixing bowl or the bowl of a stand mixer, mix all of your flours, starches, and salt.
 Whisk to combine.